-* A good, short biography is found at http://www.law.louisville.edu/cardinallawyer/node/61.
-If you want more details about Merton's early life, you can read his autobiography, The Seven Storey Mountain, which only covers the time up until he entered the monastery.
-There are many good books on Merton that one can find to read more about him.
+* A good, short biography of Merton is found at http://www.law.louisville.edu/cardinallawyer/node/61.
+If you want more details about his early life, you can read his autobiography, The Seven Storey Mountain, which only covers the time up until he entered the monastery.
+There are many good books on Merton that one can find to learn more about him.
 You can find some suggestions of Merton's writings on my book list found at http://www.catanesesd.com/books-about-prayer.html and http://www.catanesesd.com/micheles-book-corner.html

 **The quote is from page 27 of Love and Living, a compilation of essays by Thomas Merton, edited by Naomi Burton Stone and Br.
 Patrick Hart (a fellow monk).

 The icon is Holy World Evangelist Thomas Merton, by Fr.
 William Hart McNichols.
 It can be found at http://fineartamerica.com/featured/1-holy-world-evangelist-thomas-merton-william-hart-mcnichols.html